LalehAE/LalehAE.github.io/README.md

 <img align="left" width="150" height="150" src="images/GenAI.png"> **[Autonomous ETL & Data Analytics](https://LalehAE.github.io/pages/GenAI.html)**
 <div style="text-align: justify;">
-Empowering businesses to harness their data effortlessly, this project utilizes AI agents created with OpenAI and LangChain to navigate complex databases, like SAP, without requiring deep database knowledge.
-It features an innovative AI-driven system that interprets user queries, identifies relevant data, and autonomously generates Python scripts for analysis.
-The system further advises on visualization and business insights, streamlining decision-making and fostering a culture of data-driven intelligence.
+Empowering business users to work with complex databases without deep technical knowledge.
+This project uses AI agents built with OpenAI and LangChain to interpret natural language questions, identify relevant data (for example from SAP), and generate Python scripts for analysis.
+It also suggests visualisations and business insights, helping teams move more easily from raw data to decisions.
 </div>
 <br>

 <img align="left" width="150" height="150" src="images/Aircraft.png"> **[Aircraft Turnaround](https://LalehAE.github.io/pages/Aircraft.html)**
 <div style="text-align: justify;">
-Innovating airport operations, this application empowers airline managers with real-time monitoring of aircraft turnaround.
-It uses advanced computer vision and a Yolo model to analyze CCTV footage, annotate events, and present live dashboards via Azure, reducing delays and enhancing efficiency.
+This application supports airline and airport operations by monitoring aircraft turnaround in real time.
+It uses computer vision with a YOLO model to analyse CCTV footage, detect key events, and feed live dashboards on Azure, helping reduce delays and improve efficiency on the apron.
 </div>
 <br>
 <br>

 <img align="left" width="150" height="150" src="images/Items.png"> **[Procurement Invoice Classification](https://LalehAE.github.io/pages/Items.html)**
 <div style="text-align: justify;">
-I developed a Catboost model to classify procurement invoices into more than 30 distinct categories, achieving a macro-average accuracy of 86%.
-This classification facilitates direct spend analysis, uncovering hidden costs and ensuring spend accuracy, which is vital for creating cost-saving procurement strategies.
-Additionally, I optimized the existing post-processing procedure, cutting down its runtime by 30%, thereby improving the overall efficiency of the procurement process.
+I developed a CatBoost model to classify procurement invoices into more than 30 categories, reaching a macro-average accuracy of 86%.
+This improved direct spend analysis, made hidden costs more visible, and supported cost saving strategies.
+I also optimised the post-processing pipeline, reducing its runtime by about 30 percent.
 </div>
 <br>

 <img align="left" width="150" height="150" src="images/Content.png"> **[Content Recommender Engine](https://LalehAE.github.io/pages/Content.html)**
 <div style="text-align: justify;">
-Developed a multilingual content recommender engine using TensorFlow Recommenders (TFRS), fine-tuned with Kubeflow and managed by an Apache Airflow pipeline on GCP.
-Enhanced the system to support 105 languages, improving the scope and inclusivity of user recommendations.
-Optimized the recommendation filtering process, ensuring users only receive current and relevant content.
-Future developments include A/B testing to evaluate user engagement and further refine the recommendation algorithm.
+A multilingual content recommender built with TensorFlow Recommenders, running on Kubeflow and orchestrated with Apache Airflow on GCP.
+I extended the system to support more than one hundred languages and improved its filtering so users receive current, relevant content.
+Planned next steps included A/B tests to measure engagement and refine the model.
 </div>
 <br>

 <img align="left" width="150" height="150" src="images/Social.png"> **[Social Media Recommender Engine](https://LalehAE.github.io/pages/Social.html)**
 <div style="text-align: justify;">

-A cutting-edge POC that transforms social connectivity by leveraging deep learning to analyze user data and match profiles with shared interests and goals.
-The innovative use of LaBSE for vector embeddings and cosine similarity scores significantly outperforms traditional clustering, readying the system for expansion to a broader user base.
+A proof of concept for social matching that uses deep learning to analyse user data and connect people with similar interests and goals.
+The system uses LaBSE embeddings and cosine similarity, providing better matches than traditional clustering and preparing the solution for use at larger scale.
 </div>
 <br>
 <br>

  <img align="left" width="150" height="150" src="images/Cohort.png"> **[Cohort Churn Analysis](https://LalehAE.github.io/pages/Cohort.html)**
 <div style="text-align: justify;">

-Delving into user retention, this analysis informed strategic adjustments by evaluating churn rates across various memberships.
-Collaborative efforts in defining churn and securing necessary data culminated in live churn data tables and dashboards, influencing the company's decision to optimize its membership focus.
+An analysis of user retention across different membership types.
+I worked with stakeholders to define churn, secure the required data and build live churn tables and dashboards.
+The insights informed strategic decisions about which memberships to focus on and how to improve long term retention.
 </div>
 <br>
 <br>